Last Updated on April 22, 2023 by Ellen

 The well water there smelled like sulfur, but I got used to it.
 We use bottled water for drinking and cooking and washing vegetables.

 We paid $800 for the month in January 2016.
-(Note: market prices are actually lower in 2019, when this post was updated, and the Happy House is for sale.)
+(Note: market prices are actually lower in 2019, when I first noticed the Happy House was for sale.)

 The property managers also retired early, like us.
 They moved to Corozal.
 Caprice and Joe are wonderful people.
 We have kept in touch since our stay.